 My Travel Wishlist – Things I Want, But Haven’t Tried

-Santa, if you’re reading this, feel free to leave any or all of these under the tree this year.
+Santa, if you’re reading this, feel free to leave these under the tree this year.
 (And readers, if you have tried any of these, please leave your review in the comments!
 I always love a first hand account of gifts for travel lovers.).

 Merino wool shoes, for moisture-wicking, maximum flexibility, and cozy for long walks.
 Two of my friends have them and swear by them.
 Bonus: they’re machine washable so they never get gross!